CS171/Homework_instructions/week-06/tableau_hw/week-06_hw.md

 Your task is to design an interactive, exploratory Tableau dashboard, focusing on the Pharmaceutical Data, that helps users discover insights or trends.

+**It is best if you start this homework AFTER Wednesday's lecture!
+(In the lecture, you will still work on some of your Tableau visualizations that you can then directly use in this homework).**

 ## 1) Tableau Dashboard of the Pharmaceutical Data